3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 1. Acquire the `SenseManager` object by calling the static `SenseManager.CreateInstance` method
 2. Acquire a `SampleReader` object by calling the static `SampleReader.Activate` method and passing the acquired `SenseManager` as an argument
-3. Call the `EnableStream` method on the acquired `SampleReader` and pass it the type of desired stream TODO: Type of stream
+3. Call the `EnableStream` method on the acquired `SampleReader` and pass it the type of desired stream
 4. Call the `Init` method on the `SenseManager` with no arguments

 Once these steps have been completed it is possible to acquire data from